 To understand how new functionality affects Microsoft Edge and Microsoft services, Microsoft Edge sends a resettable identifier unique to your browser and a functionality tag that encodes what new functionality was enabled to Microsoft Edge and Microsoft services.
 New functionality helps to build the best experiences and the best browser for everyone.
 The functionality tag is not unique to your installation of Microsoft Edge and is shared across all Microsoft Edge installations that share the same set of functionality being enabled.
 Microsoft Edge sends the information in HTTPS to Microsoft services.
 The browser does not send the information when you browse InPrivate or in Guest mode.
 To prevent the data from being sent, go to

 edge://settings/privacy and turn off the Improve Microsoft products by sending crash reports and data about how you use the browser setting.
 For more information about how to reset the identifier unique to your browser, see the Diagnostic data about how you use the browser section.

 Resolve navigation errors

-http://edge.microsoft.com/captiveportal/generate_204 and check the response code.
-If the request is redirected to another URL, Microsoft Edge will open that URL in a new tab, assuming that it’s a sign-in page.
-Requests to the captive portal detection page is a stateless service, and requests aren’t logged and cookies aren’t sent or saved.
-On Windows platforms, Microsoft Edge will use a Windows captive portal service.
+http://edge.microsoft.com/captiveportal/generate_204 and checks the response code.
+If the request is redirected to another URL, Microsoft Edge opens the URL in a new tab, assuming that it is a sign-in page.
+Requests to the captive portal detection page are a stateless service, requests are not logged, and cookies are not sent or saved.
+On Windows platforms, Microsoft Edge uses a Windows captive portal service.
 Otherwise, the Microsoft Edge captive portal service is used.
-To turn this service off, go to
+To turn the service off, go to

 Sign in and Identity